 Ragwort is a very common weed, recognised by its bright yellow flowers.
-It’s often seen growing in equine paddoks, on rough land and on the roadside verges.
+It’s often seen growing in equine paddocks, on rough land and on roadside verges.
 It can also be found on pasture that is particularly overgrazed, or in ‘starvation’ paddocks.

 When it is growing it is unpalatable to horses, but when wilted or dried in hay, it loses its bitter taste and will readily be eaten but unfortunately retains its toxic properties.

 The toxins in ragwort damage the horse’s liver; signs are often only seen months or years after the plants were eaten.

 The liver is able to continue to function normally until at least half of it is damaged; this means that damage is often advanced before signs are seen.

 Toxicity can be caused by low levels over a long period of time and there can be a delay of months or years from exposure to ragwort before the signs develop.

 The signs of liver damage are varied and are often non-specific but include: